 The standard process for building an out-of-tree kernel module is:

-BalenaOS provides kernel headers as a kernel-modules-headers
+BalenaOS kernel headers

-instead.
-This artifact did not contain full kernel sources for some time now despite its name - it became just kernel headers with balenaOS versions based on Yocto Thud and above, unfortunately without changing its name and without being removed from balenaOS.
+BalenaOS 3.0 also removes the alternative kernel-source kernel headers artifact.
+Previous users of kernel-source must now modify their application to use kernel-modules-headers instead.
+This artifact did not contain full kernel sources for some time now despite its name – it became just kernel headers with balenaOS versions based on Yocto Thud and above, unfortunately without changing its name and without being removed from balenaOS.

 Building out-of-tree kernel modules as part of your containerized application

-kernel-modules-build project that deploys a multi-container application made up of two services:
+Balena provides a reference kernel-modules-build project that deploys a multi-container application made up of two services:

-service that builds and loads an example out-of-tree kernel module using a multi-stage dockerfile
+• A load service that builds and loads an example out-of-tree kernel module using a multi-stage dockerfile

-service above and verifies the module has been correctly loaded
+• A check service that depends on the load service above and verifies the module has been correctly loaded

 version: '2'